puckvg/mcoptH/README.md

 ## Installation and Dependencies
 This is dependent on:
+- numpy (do I need to tell you how to download numpy?)
 - openbabel [download instructions](https://openbabel.org/docs/dev/Installation/install.html)
 - sphere_point_picking from generate_coordinates [here](https://github.com/puckvg/generate_coordinates)
 - tools [here](https://github.com/puckvg/tools)